rstacruz/cheatsheets/ie.md

 You may also need these:

- - [modernizr] for feature detection
+ - [modernizr] for feature detection and new HTML tags

 for CSS3 decorations: